Secretary of the Air Force Historical Advisory Committee

 The Secretary of the Air Force's Advisory Committee on the Air Force Historical Program was authorized in August 1968 at the time of the establishment of the Office of Air Force History.
 Since 1996, it has been a subcommittee of the Department of Defense Historical Advisory Committee.

 History

 The committee is the successor of the Standing Historical Advisory Committee that had been established in 1945 to advise on the seven-volume history, The Army Air Forces in World War II, prepared under the editorship of Wesley Frank Craven and James L. Cate.
 As this projected neared completion, it met increasingly less frequently and had ceased to operate by 1958.

 Chairmen

 The following, listed in chronological order, have served as chairmen of the committee.
-In those case where individuals have also served as individual members their names and dates are also shown separately for that service in the alphabetical list of members:
+In those cases where individuals have also served as individual members, their names and dates are also shown separately for that service in the alphabetical list of members: